Amazing Uses for Garlic in Your Home & Garden

 “The medicinal value of garlic is no longer an ancient Chinese secret.” – Professor David Mirelman, Weizmann Institute of Science

-• Garlic Tea Immune Enhancer: A well-known immune system strengthener, garlic shines as an antibacterial and antiviral herb for fighting colds, coughs and the flu.
+- Garlic Tea Immune Enhancer A well-known immune system strengthener, garlic shines as an antibacterial and antiviral herb for fighting colds, coughs and the flu.
 Drinking fresh garlic tea sweetened with a little raw honey is one of the best ways to take advantage of garlic’s healing properties to heal what ails you.
 To make: Peel 2-3 cloves of fresh garlic and lightly crush them with the side of a wide knife blade.
 Add them to 2 cups of water and bring to a boil.
 Lower the heat and simmer for another 15 minutes.
 Strain the garlic and allow the tea to cool to mouth temperature.
 Add raw honey, a tiny pinch of cayenne pepper and a squeeze of lemon juice.
 Drink as much as needed.

 Garlic Health Benefits

-3. In Your Garden …
+3. Garlic Tips for Your Garden

 I’ve found garlic is most effective when the leaves are more developed.
 This is my gorgeous garlic on the right and luscious leeks on the left!

-• Treat Powdery Mildew: Garlic contains high levels of sulphur, an effective fungicide.
-A few crushed cloves in water (and strained) can be used to make a homemade spray.
-For effective control, timing is important.
-Spray at the first sign of powdery mildew and repeat every week or two until it is under control.
 Some squash and melon varieties may be sensitive to garlic so an alternative is to spray upper leaves and undersides weekly with a solution of baking soda (1 tspn baking soda + a few drops liquid soap in about 1 litre of water).
 Test a few leaves first.
 Baking soda increases the leaf surface pH – an environment powdery mildew spores won’t grow on.

 References & Resources: